jcsmileyjr/elder/README.md

 # Keeping Up

 ### The Challenge
 A full-stack app that allows multiple people to contribute to the care of a loved one.
-Developed using TypeScript, Next.js, and TailwindCSS for the frontend, while integrated with Sanity.io (CMS database) and tested with Jest.
+Developed using Next.js and TailwindCSS for the frontend, while integrated with Sanity.io (CMS database) and tested with Jest.

 **Click to view site** https://elder-two.vercel.app/